 SQL Server uses an implementation of the Standard Compression Scheme for Unicode (SCSU) algorithm to compress Unicode values that are stored in row or page compressed objects.
 For these compressed objects, Unicode compression is automatic for nchar(n) and nvarchar(n) columns.
 The Database Engine stores Unicode data as 2 bytes, regardless of locale.
 This is known as UCS-2 encoding.
 For some locales, the implementation of SCSU compression in SQL Server can save up to 50 percent in storage space.

 Unicode compression supports the fixed-length nchar(n) and nvarchar(n) data types.
-Data values that are stored off row or in nvarchar(max) columns are not compressed.
+Data values that are stored off row or in nvarchar(max) columns aren't compressed.

 Unicode compression is not supported for nvarchar(max) data even if it is stored in row.
 However, this data type can still benefit from page compression.

-When a SQL Server database is upgraded to SQL Server, Unicode compression-related changes are not made to any database object, compressed or uncompressed.
+When a SQL Server database is upgraded to SQL Server, Unicode compression-related changes aren't made to any database object, compressed or uncompressed.
 After the database is upgraded, objects are affected as follows:

-If the object is not compressed, no changes are made and the object continues to function as it did previously.
+If the object isn't compressed, no changes are made and the object continues to function as it did previously.

 Row- or page-compressed objects continue to function as they did previously.
 Uncompressed data remains in uncompressed form until its value is updated.